ikfoundation.org

 Red madder or Rubia tinctorum has an extensive text, but nothing is mentioned of its unsurpassable qualities for dyeing red shades on yarn and cloth.
 The plant is primarily described from a medicinal point of view (pp. 1118-21).Red madder or Rubia tinctorum has an extensive text, but nothing is mentioned of its unsurpassable qualities for dyeing red shades on yarn and cloth.
 The plant is primarily described from a medicinal point of view (pp. 1118-21).

-However, the use of common madder (Rubia tinctorum) for durable reds was introduced many centuries prior to the publication of Gerard’s Herbal in Europe, and continued to be popular.
+However, the use of common madder (Rubia tinctorum) for durable reds was introduced many centuries prior to the publication of Gerard’s Herbal in Europe and continued to be popular.
 Carl Linnaeus, among other individuals, advocated for large-scale plantations during his journey through Skåne in the most southerly province of Sweden in 1749.
-Even if the cold northerly winters were unsuitable for the plant, if not cultivated it very protected locations.
-For instance on 13 June he mentioned that common madder was grown at Malmö, and ‘...grew abundantly at the master gardener Christian Müller’s without being covered in winter ...
+Even if the cold northerly winters were unsuitable for the plant if not cultivated in very protected locations.
+For instance, on 13 June, he mentioned that common madder was grown at Malmö and ‘...grew abundantly at the master gardener Christian Müller’s without being covered in winter ...
 I could not but see that it here grew and flourished as prolifically as ever I had seen it in France or Flanders; for here was surely the opportunity to establish madder plantations in Skåne, as so much of the root is annually ordered from abroad and consumed by dyers’.

-Some of the other illustrated plants suitable for natural dyes in Gerhard’s Herbal are: woad for blue colours, northern bedstraw for red, while several herbs and trees gives good and light-resistant shades for yellow/brown.
-The most important were: saw-wort, white birch, common heather, safflower, lady’s bedstraw, common alder, tansy and wild marjoram.
+Some of the other illustrated plants suitable for natural dyes in Gerhard’s Herbal are woad for blue colours and northern bedstraw for red, while several herbs and trees give good and light-resistant shades for yellow/brown.
+The most important were saw-wort, white birch, common heather, safflower, lady’s bedstraw, common alder, tansy and wild marjoram.

 The accompanying text to ‘Yellow Ladies Bedstraw” and “Ladies Bedstraw with white flowers’ do however not mention those plants dyeing qualities for respectively yellow and red colours (pp. 1126-28)The accompanying text to ‘Yellow Ladies Bedstraw” and “Ladies Bedstraw with white flowers’ do however not mention those plants dyeing qualities for respectively yellow and red colours (pp. 1126-28)